-- 1) A course syllabus must be based on the college's official Course Outline of Record (COR), and each instructor must cover all the content stated in that outline. - 2) Attendance (alone) cannot be used to determine a student's grade; student evaluations/grades must be based upon "measurable and demonstrated objectives." - 3) CORs for credit courses must show clear evidence of teaching and assessing students' critical thinking skills.
+- 1) A course syllabus must be based on the college's official Course Outline of Record (COR), and each instructor must cover all the content stated in that outline. - 2) A course syllabus must have the Student Learning Outcomes (SLO) listed on the COR. - 3) Attendance (alone) cannot be used to determine a student's grade; student evaluations/grades must be based upon "measurable and demonstrated objectives." - 4) CORs for credit courses must show clear evidence of teaching and assessing students' critical thinking skills.